nmata010/nmata010.github.io/_posts/data-strategy-post.md

         - To achieve that i had to modify the notebook. i want to make that contribution to the OSS repo.
         - I used the script to run the validation and stored the validation results in my gdrive under /benchmarkes
         - I still need to interpret the output.
 I'm not exactly sure how to read the results.
         - Ok i actually did update the OSS repo with the validation scripts.
-And i PRd that in https://github.com/mfranzon/yolo-training-template/pull/8
+And i PRd that in https://github.com/mfranzon/yolo-training-template/pull/8.
+Ok it merged, cool!
+    - I ran the benchmark on my 20epoch model.
+Its stored in gdrive under benchmarks.
+        - Class     Images  Instances      Box(P          R      mAP50  mAP50-95): 100% ━━━━━━━━━━━━ 2/2 1.1s/it 2.1s
+            all         23       1444     0.0553     0.0284     0.0361    0.00975
+        - Basically the model achieves a 50% overlaps only 3% of the time
+        - the model achieves a 95% overlaps only <1% of the time
+        - There are some annotated images that show how bad it was compared to the manually annotated images
+    - Once i have other validation references I want to do a "proof of life" like a side by side showing inference results from this 20e model and the updated model. "proof of life"
 4. source or create the data
     - In a perfect world i'll find this dataset already annotated (fingers crossed)
     - in the absence of that i'll have to create the dataset and annotate it myself (sounds tedious but idk)